Tool Search

 webhook_url: "${SLACK_WEBHOOK_URL}"

-- type: web_scraperIn this example, only filesystem and think are visible to the model from the start.
-The remaining 10 tools are discoverable via search_tools.
+- web_scraperIn this example, only the filesystem read functions (read_file, list_directory) and think are visible to the model from the start.
+The remaining tools are discoverable via search_tools.
+Names in always_available are tool function names, not tool types: one type can register several functions (datetime registers current_time and parse_date).

 See Configuration — Tool Search for the full field reference.